Automatic Verification of Parameterised Interleaved Multi-Agent Systems: Abstract

 \section{Abstract}

 A key problem in verification of multi-agent systems by model checking concerns the fact that the state-space of the system grows exponentially with the number of agents present.
-This makes practical model checking unfeasible whenever the system contains more than a few agents.
-In this paper we put forward a technique to establish a cutoff result, thereby showing that all systems of arbitrary number of agents can be verified by model checking a single system containing a number of agents equal to the cutoff of the system.
+This often makes practical model checking unfeasible whenever the system contains more than a few agents.
+In this paper we put forward a technique to establish a cutoff result, thereby showing that systems with an arbitrary number of agents can be verified by checking a single system consisting of a number of agents equal to the cutoff of the system.
 While this problem is undecidable in general, we here define a class of parameterised interpreted systems and a parameterised temporal-epistemic logic for which the result can be shown.
-We exemplify the theoretical results on a robotic example and present an implementation of the technique on top of \texttt{\textsc{mcmas}}, an open-source model checker for multi-agent systems.
+We exemplify the theoretical results on a robotic example and present an implementation of the technique as an extension of \texttt{\textsc{mcmas}}, an open-source model checker for multi-agent systems.

 \category{D.2.4}{Software/Program Verification}{Model Checking} \terms{Theory; Verification} \keywords{Epistemic Logic; Model Checking; Parameterised MAS}